The Past Is Not Past

 Human experience is complex and shaped by many biological, psychological, relational, social, and family factors.

 This perspective does not replace therapy, trauma treatment, psychological support, or medical care.
-It offers a systemic understanding of how the past may continue influencing emotional life, relationships, identity, and nervous system regulation until it is more fully acknowledged.

 Explore Further